Physics-Augmented Data-EnablEd Predictive Control for Eco-driving of Mixed Traffic Considering Diverse Human Behaviors: Preliminaries

-However, the formulation (\ref{eq_g}) is only valid for deterministic LTI mixed traffic systems.
-In practice, the car-following behavior of HDVs is nonlinear and stochastic, and the traffic data acquired online is always noise-corrupted, leading to inconsistent equality constraint (\ref{eq_g}) for practical traffic flows.
-To this end, similar to regulation for standard DeePC \cite{coulson2019data}, we introduce a slack variable $\sigma _y \in \mathbb{R}^{(n+m)T_{ini}}$ for the system past output to ensure the feasibility of the equality constraint \cite{coulson2019data,coulson2019regularized,coulson2021distributionally}, yielding the following optimization problem
+However, Eq. (\ref{eq_g}) is only valid for deterministic LTI systems.
+For nonlinear or non-deterministic systems \cite{coulson2019data}, we introduce a slack variable $\sigma _y \in \mathbb{R}^{(n+m)T_{ini}}$ for the system past output to ensure the feasibility of the equality constraint \cite{coulson2019data,coulson2019regularized,coulson2021distributionally}, yielding the following optimization problem

-which is suitable for nonlinear and non-deterministic mixed traffic flow as the final DeePC formulation at each time step.
+where $\mathcal{U}_{k}$ and $\mathcal{Y}_{k}$ represent the input and output constraints at time step $k$, respectively.
 In Eq. (\ref{eq_Regularized}), the slack variable $\sigma_y$ is penalized with a weighted two-norm penalty function, and the weight coefficient $\lambda_y >0$ can be chosen sufficiently large such that $\sigma_y \ne 0$ only if the equality constraint is infeasible.
-In addition, a two-norm penalty on $g$ with a weight coefficient $\lambda_g >0$ is also incorporated to avoid over-fitting in the case when noise-corrupted data samples are present.
+In addition, a two-norm penalty on $g$ with a weight coefficient $\lambda_g >0$ is also incorporated to avoid over-fitting when noise-corrupted data samples are present.